asimihsan/notes/[course] programming_languages_cs-262.md

         -    We will cover basic optimization in unit 6.
         -    *Data flow analysis*: e.g. if x = 0 then y = x + x is always 0.
         -    Best known methods for doing data flow analysis use context-free grammars, in particular context-free language         reachability.
-        -    Problem is equivalent to "can be generate a string in this context-free grammar".
+        -    Problem is equivalent to "can we generate a string in this context-free grammar".
     -    *Computational Linguistics*
         -    CFGs came out of computational linguistics.
     -    *Specification mining*